 A pre wedding photo shoot is always advisable.
-Trust me this helps a lot.
+Trust me, this helps a lot for you to have a photos taken by a professional.
 Not everyone has fantastic modelling skills after all.
 An indoor or outdoor pre-wedding or engagement photoshoot with your wedding photographer and wedding cinematographer will not only build up your confidence level in front of the camera, but will also give you a chance to get to know your photographer and cinematographer better.

 3. Get Enough Sleep.

-Get to bed at a decent hour the night before, so you can be at your best.
-For this reason it’s wise to plan pre wedding parties like Engagement, Mehndi ceremony, ladies Sangeet, etc. at least a day before your wedding.
+Brides, get to bed at a decent hour the night before, so you can be at your best.
+For this reason it’s wise to plan pre wedding parties like Engagement, Mehndi ceremony, ladies Sangeet, etc. at least few days before your wedding day.

 4. Give yourself plenty of time to get ready.

 You want to be able to relax and have a good time with your bridesmaids, not stress over whether your make-artist will finish on time.
-This also allows me to do the bridal pre-wedding portrait shoot whilst the makeup is at its finest.
+Yes, I do take the getting ready pictures of the bride and groom but you want amazing portraits in your wedding outfit / saree.
+This also allows me to do the bridal pre wedding portrait shoot whilst the makeup is at its finest.

 5. Don’t be “Perfectionist”.